thainnos/LICSTER/devices/plc/software/Secure_Layer/README.md

 ## Bridge Manager
 ### What is the Bridge Manager
-The Bridge Manager is the the creates, manages and restarts these TLS wrapped modbus connections.
+The Bridge Manager is the application that creates, manages and restarts these TLS wrapped modbus connections.
 It is written in Python.

 ### Running the Bridge Manager
 Change into the Secure_Layer folder of the software section inside the PLC: